 If you can convey your commitment to strengthening your teaching skills and enhancing your content knowledge, you will be one step above the competition!
 Proving you are willing and eager to develop and improve is an admirable quality, regardless of the position you are applying for.

 When writing your substitute teacher resume, you want to list the professional development opportunities you have attended, including workshops, in-services, post-secondary courses, conferences, and so forth.
 As well, in your cover letter, don’t forget to mention your commitment to your professional development as an educator.
 This will once again highlight your openness to different ideas, to change, and your flexibility.

 6. Highlight Relevant Education Achievements

 One of the best ways to demonstrate proficiency in your substitute teacher resume is by focusing on teaching accomplishments.
 These should be listed in the bullet-point format under the applicable position.
-For instance, under each of your professional positions, you will first list your responsibilities in paragraph form.
+For instance, you will first list your responsibilities in paragraph form under each of your professional positions.
 Then underneath that, you will bullet your accomplishments for each job you’ve had.

 Your accomplishments should demonstrate a skill set or trait and be quantifiable if possible.

-If you are struggling with uncovering job achievements, use the CAR acronym which stands for: Challenge, Action, and Result.
-First, think of a particular challenge or problem you faced; then describe the action you took to resolve or address that problem; and then, finally, include the results.
+If you are struggling with uncovering job achievements, use the CAR acronym: Challenge, Action, and Result.
+First, think of a particular challenge or problem you faced; then describe the action you took to resolve or address that problem; and, finally, include the results.

 Sample Substitute Teacher Resume Writing Questions to Ask Yourself: